Tulsi plant holds a lot of religious importance in Indian culture. And why not?

 From a religious point of view, Tulsi plant (or Tulsi Devi) is considered as the wife of Lord Vishnu.
 Hence, chewing the leaves is considered disrespectful to her.

-And chewing of the leaves exposes the teeth to the mercury.
+Chewing on the leaves exposes the teeth to the mercury.
 A large amount of mercury can cause your teeth to fall out instantly.
 However, the effect of Tulsi leaves is not so instantaneous or drastic.

 The quantity leaves consumed by a person would not be that massive.